Deep Learning Intermediate ⏱ 35 min deep learningneural networksfast.aigradient descentPyTorchReLUJeremy Howardlearning scienceAI education

 Step 8 — Building a Neural Network in a Spreadsheet (Titanic)

 To cement these concepts Howard walks through a spreadsheet implementation of gradient descent on the Kaggle Titanic dataset.
-This is a deliberately unglamorous exercise — the point is to see every operation in isolation without library abstractions hiding it.
+Every operation is visible without library abstractions hiding it.

 1. Dummy-encode categoricals.
 Sex, Pclass, and Embarked become binary columns.
-Howard notes you only need k−1 dummy variables for a k-category feature (the dropped category becomes the reference level).
+You only need k−1 dummy variables for a k-category feature (the dropped category becomes the reference level).
 Getting this wrong is a common source of rank-deficient design matrices.

 2. Normalise continuous features.
 Age and Fare are on very different scales.
-A gradient computed against raw Fare (hundreds of dollars) is orders of magnitude larger than a gradient computed against Age (tens of years).
-This means the same learning rate can simultaneously be too large for one feature and too small for another.
-The fix: subtract the mean and divide by standard deviation.
+The same learning rate can simultaneously be too large for one feature and too small for another.
+Fix: subtract the mean, divide by standard deviation.

 3. Apply log to Fare.
 Fare is right-skewed — a few first-class tickets cost vastly more than the median.
-A log transform compresses the tail, making the distribution roughly symmetric and ensuring the gradient signal from extreme values is proportional to the feature's information content rather than its raw magnitude.
+A log transform compresses the tail, ensuring gradient signals from extreme values are proportional to information content rather than raw magnitude.

 4. Build two linear layers with ReLU.
-The first linear layer maps the feature matrix to a hidden representation.
-Howard applies a ReLU (MAX(0, cell) in spreadsheet terms), then passes the result through a second linear layer to produce a scalar prediction.
+First linear → ReLU → second linear → scalar prediction.
 That's a minimal two-layer neural network.

 The critical conceptual point: a neural network with one hidden layer is just two regression models stacked, with the output of the first passed through a nonlinearity before being fed to the second.
-There is no mysticism — it is additive function composition over a parameterised function family.
+It is additive function composition over a parameterised function family.
+There is no mysticism here.

 Step 9 — What's Actually Stored in a Trained Model

 Howard returns to the original question: what are the weights?
-After running gradient descent to convergence, the parameter tensors W₁, b₁, W₂, b₂ contain numbers that, when matrix-multiplied against an input, produce a useful output.
+After gradient descent converges, the parameter tensors W₁, b₁, W₂, b₂ contain numbers that, when matrix-multiplied against an input, produce a useful output.
 There is no explicit rule stored.
 The model's "knowledge" is entirely encoded in the geometry of those high-dimensional parameter matrices.

 learn = vision_learner(dls, resnet34, metrics=error_rate)